wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 Devant adopts a *build once, deploy many* strategy to manage integrations across multiple environments.
 It automatically builds an integration for each commit, which is then promoted to subsequent environments.
 This allows testing changes in lower, non-production environments like development before promoting the build to production.

-Devant injects configurations and secrets that you maintain at the environment level into integrations at runtime.
+Devant injects configurations and secrets you maintain at the environment level into integrations at runtime.
 This ensures a strict separation of environment-specific configurations from source code.
 Although configurations can vary across environments, the build artifacts remain unchanged.
 Configurations and secrets include:

 - Resource credentials to a database, cache, or other backing services.
 - Credentials to external cloud services such as Amazon S3 or external APIs.